-Members in this category are faculty who are actively engaged in basic, translational or clinical cancer research and/or clinical trials.
-Full members will:
+Members in this category are faculty who are actively engaged in laboratory or behavioral basic, translational and/or clinical cancer research and/or clinical trials.
+Full members have access to all benefits listed above and will:

-- Be full-time faculty at UVM although some part-time clinical faculty and allied health professionals with major cancer research commitments may be eligible
+- Be full-time faculty at UVM; some part-time clinical faculty and allied health professionals with major cancer research commitments may be eligible

 - Have served as Principal Investigator or co-Principal Investigator on peer-reviewed cancer-focused or cancer-relevant research grants or clinical trials within the last three years.
 A track record of collaboration on grants is highly encouraged.

-- Maintain a principal and consistent commitment to cancer research or patient-care activities .
+- Maintain a primary and consistent commitment to cancer research and/or patient-care.

-- Actively participate in one or more of VCC's research programs.
+- Actively participate in one or more of the UVM Cancer Center’s research programs.

-- Maintain a track record of peer-reviewed research publications related to basic, clinical, or cancer prevention and control research which demonstrate active collaborations with members of the VCC that is demonstrated by co-authorships on publications and/or shared leadership of extramurally funded research grants.
+- Maintain a track record of peer-reviewed research publications related to basic, clinical, or cancer prevention and control research which demonstrate active collaborations with members of the UVM Cancer Center that is demonstrated by co-authorships on publications and/or shared leadership of extramurally funded research grants.

-- A non-UVM faculty, member of another cancer center, who will collaboratively participate in research that is a principal theme of the VCC.
+- A non-UVM faculty, member of another cancer center, who will collaboratively participate in research at the UVM Cancer Center.

-- Staff within VCC, Fletcher Allen, or UVM who play an important role in cancer research, and/or education and outreach, including clinical staff with regular duties related to patients on clinical trials.
+- Staff within the UVM Cancer Center, UVM Medical Center, or UVM who play an important role in cancer research, and/or education and outreach, including clinical staff with regular duties related to patients on clinical trials.

-- Affiliated, non-faculty physicians who participate in clinical research by placing patients on VCC clinical trials.
-To maintain membership a minimum of 4 patients per year is expected
+- Affiliated, non-faculty physicians who participate in clinical research by placing patients on UVM Cancer Center clinical trials.
+A minimum of 4 patients per year is expected.

-- UVM emeritus faculty, distinguished community non-physician members, or others who contribute significantly but not on a regular basis to VCC programs.
+- UVM emeritus faculty, distinguished community non-physician members, or others who contribute significantly, but not on a regular basis, to UVM Cancer Center programs.